 It is also essential that women manage their cash wisely.
 Baker recommends investing the money to ensure sustainability.

 "Once cash is gone, it's gone and so has its ability to make anything for you.
 Manage your finances going forward in a way that means you reduce debt and create more money to invest.
 Don't get in over your head with debt," she said.

 Breaking into the housing market

-With regards to tackling the housing market, Baker said women could play around with mortgage calculators found online and test their spending and investment plan.
+With regards to tackling the housing market, aside from comparing home loans, Baker said women could play around with mortgage calculators found online and test their spending and investment plan.